 We offer a 10% discount to pensioners for professional fees on presentation of a current pensioner card; this discount does not apply to over-the-counter sales, and applies only for accounts which are paid in full at the time of service provision.

 We accept payment by cash, cheque, EFTPOS and all major credit cards.
 We encourage our clients to investigate the options available for pet health insurance, which can very substantially reduce the financial burden on pet owners.
 You can find more information regarding pet health insurance in our Information Brochures under the title Pet Insurance.

-We are unable to provide credit facilities directly, however we are able to facilitate arrangements between our clients and the organisation GE Care Credit.
+We are unable to provide credit facilities directly, however we are able to facilitate arrangements between our clients and GEM Visa.
 Please ask our reception staff for details.

 I have to say how touched we are by the sensitivity and kindness we received from Gladesville Veterinary Hospital through our ordeal with Poppy a week ago.

 When… we arrived last week, we didn’t even pause at the reception desk, they rushed us straight through.
 We went home devastated and left her there for closer examination.

 Someone from the clinic called us not long after just to see if we were OK, then they were amazing about the fees for examining poor Poppy.

 Next a thoughtful card arrived from them and last of all – a Christmas card and someone was sensitive and thorough enough to update the database so only names of living pets were on it.